TonyTran03/sp_connect/README.md

 # Better Jam

-Better Jam is a continuously running Spotify queue worker.
-Other applications write song requests to a database; the worker finds an exact Spotify match, adds it to the real Spotify queue, detects its repeated hook, plays a 45-second excerpt, and advances to the next track.
-Tracks added manually in Spotify are also processed when they become the current track.
+Better Jam starts near the middle of each song and plays it for a short time so everyone gets a turn on aux.
+People on the same local network can search Spotify, add a song to the shared queue, and follow what is playing next.

 ## Run